talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="exportEffects"></a>
 # **exportEffects**
-> exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat)
+> File exportEffects(applicationId, campaignId, createdBefore, createdAfter, dateFormat)

 Export triggered Effects to a CSV file.